SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/nibi.rst

     prepare  Prepare a SalishSeaCast NEMO run.
     run  Prepare, execute, and gather results from a SalishSeaCast NEMO model run. split-results  Split the results of a multi-day SalishSeaCast NEMO model run (e.g. a hindcast run)

+You will always precede :command:`salishsea` commands with :command:`pixi run` to ensure that you are running :command:`salishsea` in the environment where the required packages are installed.

 Compile XIOS-2